 Consultation from our district leaders and various stakeholders consistently came back with a theme for the need to add additional social emotional learning and behavioral supports for our students.
 Because this is an instrumental part of a high quality multi-tiered system of support we created new goals for our LCAP for the next three year cycle.
 There is one intentional goal for academics, one for social emotional and behavioral learning.
 Within each goal we will be able to intentionally and transparently identify actions and services to support "all" children, "some" children and "few" children.
 This also allows us to look at equity of funding and ensure that our resources are aligned to areas where data tells us we need additional support.
 A theme from our teacher and administrative staff stakeholder groups indicated the need for more intervention supports for students struggling academically.
-This need will lead us to allocate targeted funds for professional development to build the capacity of our teachers to provide tier 2 academic and social emotional supports for students.
+This need will lead us to allocate targeted funds for professional development to build the capacity of our teachers to provide tier academic and social emotional supports for students.
 Additionally, we will continue to provide math intervention teachers since currently we only have identified reading intervention provided by specialists.
-The pandemic and resulting school closures really created a greater need for counseling, social emotional learning and interventions.
+The pandemic and resulting school closures created a greater need for counseling, social emotional learning and interventions.
 Feedback from stakeholders was obtained through our LCAP Priority surveys.
-Parents request cultural recognition, additional enrichment programs.
-Our educational partners in our School Site Council and in our ELAC expressed satisfaction in our continued plans to provide funding for online supplemental programs: Reflex Math (including Frax), Happy Numbers, and RAZ Kids (for literacy).
-Educational partners in SSC and ELAC also expressed support for our ongoing GLAD training for teachers to support English Learners-- and all students.
+Parents request cultural recognition events and learning and a student leadership program.
+Our educational partners in our School Site Council and in our ELAC expressed satisfaction in our continued plans to provide funding for online supplemental programs: Reflex Math (including Frax),RAZ Kids (for literacy), and Character Strong.
+Educational partners in SSC and ELAC also expressed support for our SEL Running Club and Junior Coaches.